taskurotta/taskurotta.org/_includes/md/getting-started.md

 Decider arranging all dependencies between tasks, from the other side taskurotta server takes responsibility for getting real result from workers and executes task which depends from that results.

-Let's try to add some complications to our example, in this complication you will see how works our asynchronous decisions points.
+Let's try to add some complications to our example, in this complication you will see how works our asynchronous points of decisions.

 <blockquote>
     Imagine that we got special requirement for our example.
 We should got feedback that notification successfully received.If notify was failed we should block notification in future for this user.